banner

 By teaching the monks this basic martial art foundation, he not only prepared them for obtaining enlightenment, but also gave them the ability to protect themselves.

 Today Shaolin kung fu has many forms, such as: xiao hong chuan, da hong chuan, tong bei chuan and many more.
 There are several major and important aspects to gong fu.
-They are internal kung fu, external kung fu, hard kung fu, light kung fu and chi gong.
-Students at our school will learn several important elements of Shaolin kung fu.
+They are internal kung fu, external kung fu, hard kung fu, light kung fu and chi gong, also known as Qigong.
+Students at our kung fu school in China will learn several important elements of Shaolin kung fu training.

 Combination of Practice & Application.
 After learning how to perform Shaolin Kung Fu patterns correctly, a student must learn how to use them for combat.
 It is not enough for a student to merely learn the combative functions of Shaolin kung fu patterns.
 The student must practice the uses many, many times so that they can apply the Shaolin kung fu patterns flawlessly when needed.
 This can be realized through combination practice.
 Here, two or more students practice together using various techniques of attack and counters in order to make the students remember the movements and combinations well.
 The attacks and defense techniques are logically arranged to form a Combination Set.